Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Medi-Cal

-A child determined to be eligible for Title IV-E Kin-GAP is eligible for Medicaid in the state where the child resides.
+A child determined to be eligible for Title IV-E Kin-GAP is eligible (Federal) for Medicaid in the state where the child resides.
 A child receiving non-Title IV-E or state-funded Kin-GAP is eligible for California Medi-Cal as long as the child is eligible for the Kin-GAP payment and is a resident of California in accordance with residency requirements pursuant to Title 22, California Code of Regulations (CCR) section 50320.
 Prior to the termination of a Kin-GAP payment (either Title IV-E or state funded Kin-GAP), counties must immediately complete a re-determination to re-evaluate eligibility of the child for all Medi-Cal programs in accordance with WIC Section 14005.37.
 Recipients moving or living out-of-state should be made aware of the availability of medical benefits.
 State-only eligible Kin-GAP recipients may not receive Federal Medicaid if the new state of residence does not have reciprocity with California.

 Reimbursement for Nonrecurring Kin-GAP Expenses